 AHRI does not provide refunds on membership fees.

-Members on quarterly Direct Debit payment plans are required to commit to 12 months of membership payments and may not resign their membership prior to the 12 months period.
+Members on Direct Debit arrangements are required to commit to 12 months of membership payments and may not resign their membership prior to the 12 month period.

 Transfer of membership